MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 Power Platform has an extensive set of [Data Loss Prevention (DLP) features](../prevent-data-loss.md) to help you manage the security of your data.

-### Storage Shared Access Signature (SAS) IP Restriction
+### Storage Shared Access Signature (SAS) IP restriction

 > [!NOTE]
->
-> - Critical Advisory: Prior to activating either of these SAS features, customers must first allowlist https://*.api.powerplatformusercontent.com domain or most SAS functionalities will NOT work.
+> Prior to activating either of these SAS features, customers must first allow access to the `https://*.api.powerplatformusercontent.com` domain or most SAS functionalities won't work.

 This feature set is tenant-specific functionality that restricts Storage Shared Access Signature (SAS) tokens and is controlled through a menu in the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
-This setting will restrict who, based on IP, can use enterprise SAS tokens.
+This setting restricts who, based on IP, can use enterprise SAS tokens.

-This feature is currently in Private Preview going Public Preview later this spring and GA this summer, 2024.
-More information can be found in the [Release Planner](https://releaseplans.microsoft.com/en-US/?app=Governance+and+administration).
+This feature is currently in Private Preview going Public Preview later this spring, and General Availability is summer 2024.
+For more information, see [Release Planner](https://releaseplans.microsoft.com/en-US/?app=Governance+and+administration).

 These settings can be found in a Dataverse environment’s **Privacy + Security** settings in the admin center.
 You must turn on the **Enable IP address based Storage Shared Access Signature (SAS) rule** option.